 Financial Aid Checklist

 - Apply for admission to The University of Memphis.
-Financial aid awards are only offered to fully admitted,
+Financial aid awards are only offered to fully admitted, degree-seeking students.

 - Complete U.S. taxes early each year so the FAFSA can be completed early.

 - File the FAFSA as early as possible after January 1.

 - Access your financial aid status and/or award information through myMemphis.

 - Log on using your User Name and Password